PRIME-RE/prime-re.github.io/resources.md

 # Resources

 Resources are categorized according to the problem or task they address.
-The resources classified under [Pipelines](pipelines.md) are not necessarily complete raw-to-result pipelines.
-They can also be tools specifically addressing a n issue associated with the type of pipeline tehy're classified under.
-We mostly followed the category indication we received upon contribution of hte tool.
-If you feel a resource could better be classified differently [let us know](https://github.com/PRIME-RE/prime-re.github.io/issues/new?assignees=&labels=Contact&template=contact.md&title=[Contact]:%C2%A0%3Ctopic%3E).
+The resources classified under [pipelines](pipelines.md) are not necessarily complete raw-to-result pipelines.
+They can also be tools specifically addressing an issue associated with the type of pipeline they are classified under.
+We mostly followed the category indication we received upon contribution of the tool.
+If you feel a resource should be classified differently, [let us know](https://github.com/PRIME-RE/prime-re.github.io/issues/new?assignees=&labels=Contact&template=contact.md&title=[Contact]:%C2%A0%3Ctopic%3E).

 ### **[Templates and Atlases](templates_and_atlases.md)**
 [Macaque](templates_and_atlases.md#macaque_atlases)